The Basil Brush Show: Ella

 Ella is Stephen's second love interest, only appearing in the second series (2003).
 She is also good friends with Molly.
 It is revealed that she is a football prodigy in Bend it like Basil.
 She is played by Tisha Martin.

 Semi-regular and recurring characters

 The Voice-over Man

 The Voice Over Man was an unseen character who often voiced over at times when he annoys the gang but occasionally he undid some mistakes that Basil and his friends made.
 He was part of the regular cast from 2002 to 2005, quietly retiring from the show after Series 4.
 He was credited as Basil Soper.

 Mortimer Brush

-Mortimer is Basil's cousin and recurring antagonist.
+Mortimer is Basil's cousin.
+A recurring antagonist in the series, he is a career criminal, and usually wears a black leather jacket.
+Basil describes Mortimer as having been to prison so many times that his prison cell has a revolving door.

 In the first series finale, he arrived and pretended to be kind and helpful to the local people but secretly he was stealing things and getting Basil into trouble.
 In the second series, he was released from prison and he was still causing havoc.
 His catchphrase is "Bang!
-Bang!", followed by the sound of two projectile ricochets.
+Bang!", which he uses after bursting out laughing at his own jokes, and which is often followed by the sound of two projectile ricochets.